ONDC-Official/seller-mock-config/README.md

   - `build.json`  - build output
 - `app.js`  - code to convert yamls into build.js

+# Config Folder Structure
+There are two types of config json
+- `/build.json`  - All configs combined into one
+- `/<domainname>.json` - Contains json only specific to that domain

 # Steps to setup protocol servel in local environment